OWASP/CheatSheetSeries/cheatsheets/Nodejs_security_cheat_sheet.md

 ## Return sanitized user objects

 Information about the users of an application is among the most critical information about the application.
 Therefore, user information should be stored on a different database.
 User tables generally include fields like id, username, full name, email address, birth date, credit card number and in some cases social security numbers.
 Therefore, when querying and using user objects, you need to return only needed fields as it may be vulnerable to personal information disclosure.
 This is also correct for other objects stored on the database.
 If you just need a certain field of an object, you should never return it with all of its fields.
-As an example you can use a function like the following whenever you need to get information on a user.
+As an example, you can use a function like the following whenever you need to get information on a user.
 By doing so, you can only return the fields that are needed for your specific operation.
 In other words, if you only need to list names of the users available, you are not returning their email addresses or credit card numbers in addition to their full names.

 ```JavaScript
 exports.sanitizeUser = function(user) {